MathiasFaber/VintageRental/README.md

   4. Scan the QR-code from the console, with your mobile device
   5. The app is now running on your mobile device

-The app is also running on Expo-servers, making it accessible from the link below.
+The app is also running on Expo-servers, making it accessible from this link: https://expo.dev/@faber123456789/VintageRental?serviceType=classic&distribution=expo-go.
 Scan the QR-code from this link, to run the app.
 The application will be running more smoothly when running it from expo servers, as running it locally (in development mode) entails bad runtime.
 In order to access the app from the Expo servers, you will need to log in to the expo-go app on your mobile device, with the following login details: